-The NuraTrue are perhaps the most personalized wireless earbuds you can buy today – and they’re among the best-sounding, too.
+The NuraTrue are perhaps the most personalized noise-cancelling earbuds you can buy today – and they’re among the best-sounding, too.

 They’re the first true wireless earbuds from Australian audio brand Nura, following in the footsteps of its NuraLoop earphones – which, incidentally, are our pick for the best wireless earbuds of 2021.

 The NuraTrue are another success for the company, offering unbeaten levels of customization that allow the earbuds to be tuned to your ears exactly.
 The accompanying app even analyzes how well the buds fit into your ears.

 The end result is outstanding audio performance that reveals superb levels of detail in your music, and a wide soundstage that enables every instrument to sing.

 And in case you think these earbuds are made with only audio in mind, they in fact come with plenty of features that will appeal to anyone who wants a cheaper alternative to popular models such as the AirPods Pro and the Sony WF-1000XM4.
 These features include decent noise cancellation, an IPX4 water-resistance rating, fast charging, and support for hi-res audio too.

 - $199 / £199 / AU$299

 The NuraTrue wireless earbuds are available to buy for $199 / £199 / AU$299.
 This makes them cheaper than the best wireless earbuds you can buy today, the Sony WF-1000XM4, and around the same price as the Grado GT220.

 They’re also the same price as the NuraLoop earphones, which were launched in May, 2020.
 Unlike the NuraTrue, the NuraLoop headphones feature a cable that connects each bud, so they aren’t truly wireless.